 After breakfast you will continue your descent, passing the Mandara Hut, down to the Marangu gate.
 This is also where successful climbers receive their summit certificates.
 The climbers who reached Gillman’s Point (5685m) will be issued green certificates, and those who reached Uhuru Peak (5895m) will receive gold certificates.
+We return to Arusha and spend the rest of our day resting and relaxing.
+In the evening, we’ll award certificates for the successful ascent to Uhuru Peak and Kilimanjaro.
 Overnight stay in a 3* hotel.

 This is the day we make the long drive through northern Tanzania.
 Our destination is the National park Lake Manyara – a place that is hard to believe exists.
 After checking in, we will make a short trek along the rim of the crater.
 This is the Africa from stories and films, but it not a place for just any person.
 Accommodation at a 3* safari lodge.

 The safari ride in the Ngoro Ngoro crater will begin at dawn.
 We can expect to encounter the “great 5” as well as many other magnificent African animals.
 Experiencing the African wilderness within arm’s reach is guaranteed.
 In the afternoon we will return to Aruhsa.
 We can make a stop to get gifts and souvenirs for family and friends back home.
 Overnight stay at the hotel.